avrland/dataScienceFromScratch/README.md

 * removeDuplicate.ipynb - python script removing duplicate lines in txt file
 * titlesNoDuplicate.txt - title.txt with purged duplicate lines, about ~6k news
 * News_titles_stats_and_visualization.ipynb - intro into data visualization and statistics

+### #Niusbot 2021
+This project generates funny polish news titles variations.
+I'm using https://github.com/minimaxir/textgenrnn as base to workout on LSTM networks.

+### News_titles_stats_and_visualization.ipynb
+We're getting trend statistics and trying to visualize it there.